ccUnity3d/Brainztorm-docs/manual/resources/server.rst

 .. image:: images/resources.png

-When you select a resource and edit the information, we need to do click in the button "Publish" to save the changes of the resource and will show success message.
+When you select a resource and edit the information, you need to "Publish" in order to save the changes.

 .. image:: images/success.png